 PROGRAM 2-10 AFFORDABLE HOUSING ON RELIGIOUS-OWNED PROPERTIES.
 To create housing mobility opportunities for lower-income households, the County will conduct outreach to religious institutions to inform them of their development rights under SB 4 and encourage housing proposals within one year of Housing Element adoption.
 If no application for housing on a religious institution/faith-based site is received within twelve months after outreach is completed, the County will expand outreach efforts to be conducted annually.
 This will include direct mailings to faith-based sites highlighting successful affordable housing units on other faith-based sites, as well as available County resources, technical assistance opportunities, and programs to support such projects if available.
-Additional outreach focus will be given to religious institutions located in higher-opportunity communities to promote housing mobility in these areas.
+Additional outreach focus will be given to religious institutions located in areas of relatively higher-median income, resource or affluence higher-opportunity communities to promote housing mobility in these areas.

-Responsible Party: Community Development Funding: Local, State, and federal funds Timeframe: Conduct initial outreach within one year of housing element adoption.
-If no application for housing on a religious institution/faith-based site is received within twelve months after outreach is completed, the County will expand outreach efforts to be conducted annually.
-Quantified Objective: Facilitate development of housing for 50 units of housing affordable to low income households on properties owned by religious institutions during the planning period.
+Responsible Party:Community DevelopmentFunding:Local, State, and federal fundsTimeframe:Conduct initial outreach within one year of housing element adoption.
+If no application for housing on a religious institution/faith-based site is received within twelve months after outreach is completed, the County will expand outreach efforts to be conducted annually.Quantified Objective:Facilitate development of housing for 50 units of housing affordable to low income households on properties owned by religious institutions during the planning period.